Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Practical Information

-- Location: The Sri Maha Bodhi is situated within the Mahamewna Gardens in Anuradhapura.
+Location: The Sri Maha Bodhi is located in Mahamewna gardens, in Anuradhapura.

-- Visiting Hours: The site is open from 7:00 AM to 6:00 PM.
-Early morning visits are recommended for a more tranquil experience.
+Visiting Hours: The site operates from 7:00 AM to 6:00 PM.
+Early morning visits will be more tranquil.

-- Entry Fee: While there is no fixed entry fee, donations for the upkeep of the site are appreciated.
+Entry Fee: There is no entry fee but donation to help the maintenance of the site are appreciated.

 Travel Tips

-- Timing Your Visit: Plan your visit during the early hours or late afternoon to avoid the midday heat.
+Timing Your Visit: Visit the gate early in the day or late afternoon to miss the midday heat.

-- Respect the Sanctity: Maintain a quiet and respectful demeanor, as this is a place of worship.
-Avoid touching the tree or the offerings placed by devotees.
+Respect the Sanctity: Restrain yourself from being loud and disrespectful, it is a place of worship.
+Don’t touch the tree or the offering of the other devotees.

 Introduction